2019 Fantasy Baseball: Second Base Sleepers

 Schoop signed a one-year deal with the Minnesota Twins to replace the bat of Brian Dozier.
 He’ll get the opportunity to play every day in Minnesota with the likes of Nelson Cruz and C.J.
 Cron, in what should be a heavy hitting lineup.
 Schoop will bring absolutely no speed to your fantasy squad and he projects as a .270 hitter at best, but 20-plus home runs are definitely within reach.
 You can afford to wait it out at this position and if you play with a middle infield spot, Schoop makes for a decent starter.
 His batted ball profiles were pretty much on par last season with his previous years, aside from a lower BABIP than normal.

 Fantrax ADP: 207/2B17

-Joey Wendle had a very solid first full season in the Majors in 2018; 7 HR, 61 RBI, 62 R, 16 SB, .300/.354/.435.
+Joey Wendle had a very solid first full season in the Majors in 2018; 7 HR, 61 RBI, 62 R and 16 SB with a .300 average.
 He produced those numbers over 545 plate appearances with the Tampa Bay Rays.
 Wendle had only played eight games with the Oakland Athletics in 2017 and just 28 (104 PA’s) in 2016.
 He hasn’t shown a ton of power throughout his professional career, but he’s displayed great plate discipline.